 Participation & Community Engagement, Sport

-Local young people to represent Foundation 92 and Salford City FC in Premier League Kicks Cup
+Local young people represent Foundation 92 and Salford City FC in Premier League Kicks Cup

 More than 180 young people from across England and Wales visited St George’s Park National Football Centre, to take part in the Under-16 mixed Premier League Kicks Cup.